 The Chief Victims Advisor is an independent ministerial advisor appointed by, and accountable to, the Minister of Justice.
-The role is part time and is supported by 2 full-time officials in the Ministry of Justice.
+The role is part time and is supported by two full-time Ministry of Justice officials.

 This page was last updated: